aroraashish0512/angular-9-service-interceptors/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## angular service interceptors to inject bearer token with every service dynamically

+1. add TokenInterceptor service under app

+2. register this service in app.module.ts as a providers